bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Use divide and mode operation to get the half of the number.

+#### 11. Container With Most Water (array, two pointers)

+- My solution (**NO AC SOLUTION**)

+Brute force: the area is `min(h[i], h[j]) * (j - i)`, therefore a double for loop could find the solution.
+But get TLE.

+- Public solution

+Two pointers: start from the begin and end, and the area is determined by the shorter boundary.
+Therefore to search potential solution, need to update the current shorter boundary.

 #### 14. Longest Common Prefix (string)

 - My solution